faisalwaheed3/Survey-Form/README.md

 # HTML-CSS
-Projects that were made only using HTML &amp; CSS.
+Projects that were made only using HTML & CSS.
+This is a Survey Form.
+I built my first web page through coding.